pebakery/pebakery-docs/Commands/WIM/WimExtractBulk.md

 # WimExtractBulk

-Extracts one or more files or directory trees from a Windows Imaging (.wim) file.
+Uses a "list file" to extract one or more files or directory trees from a Windows Imaging (.wim) file.

 Wildcards are supported, allowing multiple files or directories to be copied at one time.